-3.3 Chilean Exploration
+3.3 Exploration

-In Chile, the Company's current exploration portfolio is comprised of the Andrea property, the Talca properties (option agreement with Freeport McMoRan), and Cerro Chacay.
-Included within Chilean exploration are the Company's past costs on Barreal Seco and Salvadora (options terminated February 2009), indirect costs on the evaluation of Cerro Negro (option terminated October 2008) and the Gloria property (option terminated).
+In Chile, the Company's current exploration portfolio is comprised of the Talca, and Cerro Chacay.
+Included within Chilean exploration are the Company's past costs on Barreal Seco and Salvadora (options terminated February 2009), indirect costs on the evaluation of Cerro Negro (option terminated October 2008), the Gloria property (option terminated) and the Andrea property (option terminated on May 2009).